Anikate-De/gsoc-2024-project-report/README.md

 1. Set up the package and dependencies.

-2. Identify and generate the JNI Bindings of the required OkHttp APIs using `package: jnigen`.
+2. Identify and generate the JNI Bindings of the required OkHttp APIs using `package:jnigen`.

 3. Implement the `BaseClient` interface and execute synchronous requests.